vensko/pint/README.md

 pint installto <app> <dir> [32|64]
 ```
 Installs the app into the given subdirectory.
-Optionally, a preferred bit count can be set with the third parameter (useful if you need to force installation of a 32-bit version in a 64-bit system).
+Optionally, preferred bit count can be set with the third parameter (useful if you need to force installation of a 32-bit version in a 64-bit system).
 ```
 pint list
 ```